MTG/essentia/doc/sphinxdoc/extractors_out_of_box.rst

 * ``streaming_extractor_archivemusic``: computes a large set of spectral, time-domain, rhythm and tonal descriptors.
   The frame-wise descriptors are summarized by their statistical distribution.
 This extractor is suited for batch computations on large music collections.
+* ``streaming_extractor_freesound``: similar extractor recommended for sound analysis.
+This extractor is used by `Freesound <http://freesound.org>`_ in order to provide sound analysis API and search by similar sounds functionality.
 * ``streaming_extractor``: a bit old extractor with a very cumbersome code (that should be rewritten) that computes a large set of descriptors with a possibility of being parametrized given a profile file.
   It can store results frame-wisely apart from statistical characterization, and apply segmentation.
 The